Differential Pressure Hazards in Commercial Diving

 Failures to recognize and avoid differential pressure hazards account for an unfortunate number of serious diving injuries and diving deaths.
 Amputations and crush injuries occur in some such traumatic events, and the forces involved can make extraction and rescue efforts in entrapment cases impossible.

-Experienced Attorneys for Injured Offshore Workers and Grieving Families
+Experienced Attorneys for Injured Commercial Divers and Grieving Families

-From Lafayette, differential pressure hazards and diving accidents attorneys at our firm have recovered many millions of dollars in just compensation for victims of decompression injuries and other catastrophic consequences of offshore negligence.
+From Lafayette, differential pressure hazards and commercial diving accident attorneys at our firm have recovered many millions of dollars in compensation for victims of decompression injuries and other catastrophic consequences of offshore negligence.
 No case is too complex or challenging for our dedicated maritime injury lawyers.

 We have the knowledge and resources to conclusively determine accident causes and liability — along with the decades of negotiating and trial experience needed to assert your rights under the Jones Act and other applicable laws.